-¿Habla español? | Accessibility and Language Options
+¿Habla español? | Accessibility and Language Options(Opens in new window.)

-study icon In response to local concerns, the Oregon State Legislature passed a bill to initiate this study and present the findings in fall 2023.
+In response to local concerns, the Oregon State Legislature passed a bill to initiate this study and present the findings in fall 2023.

 To understand the needs along the corridor, we gathered public feedback on existing problems and issues related to safety, freight, operations and overall road conditions.